Getting your car Fully Slick

 The cars have now become a lot easier to clean before an event, as the protective polymers' slick coating doesn't allow the dust to bond to the painted surface.
 With each and every clean it becomes easier and easier.
 This is the same for the fantastic water beading effect it gives to our daily driven road cars.
 Its protection and effect will work its best after being used around 4 times.
 Give it an hour between coats if you want to do all four in one day!

 Fully Slick can also be used to boost protection right after you wash, while the water is still on the car.
-Spay it directly onto the surface and then dry it off with an absorbent microfibre cloth or drying towel like our Big Green Sucker.
-You will notice how it breaks down the water droplets so they run off easier as well.
+Mist 4 to 5 sprays into it into each side of a drying towel like our Big Green Sucker and then wipe it over the car.
+You will notice how it evaporates a bit cleaner than water will by itself.

 For every day driven cars, it will boost the UV protection for your paint.
 Use it weekly on the top surfaces that see the most sun.